- Trendy visual design

 The midsole is an injected Ethylene-Vinyle Acetate (EVA) using New Balance’s proprietary Fresh Foam technology.
-This midsole compound is durable and reasonably long-lasting.
-Fresh Foam is used across a range of New Balance shoes and delivers good rebound and minimal degradation over time.
-The exposed portion of the Fresh Foam EVA midsole has an abrasion-resistant texture which has held up well.
+I found it to be rather durable.
+Fresh Foam offers a good rebound and does not bottom out too soon.
 The color scheme on the midsole follows the rest of the shoe well.

 New Balance uses a non-specific insole.
 Nothing to write home about.